-CH Windfern’s Howlin’ Lucinda (Lucy), a lovely red-wheaten girl, was named after Lucinda Williams; a somewhat gravelly voiced soulful Louisiana-native folk singer.
-Lucy was the 3rd Irish Wolfhound Dave & Risha acquired from Zoe Bradstreet’s Windfern Kennel in Houston, TX.
-After knowing perfection in Maeve, their first from Zoe, they waited for what seemed an eternity for another pup.
+CH Windfern’s Howlin’ Lucinda (Lucy), a lovely red-wheaten girl, was named after Lucinda Williams; a somewhat gravelly-voiced, soulful, Louisiana-native folk singer.
+Lucy was our 3rd Irish Wolfhound from Zoe Bradstreet’s Windfern Kennel in Houston, TX.
+After knowing perfection in Maeve, our first from Zoe, we waited for what seemed an eternity for another pup.
 At 10 weeks old Lucy came home to New Orleans.
 Maeve refused to acknowledge her for quite a while, always turning her head the other direction when Lucy was near.
-It wasn’t too long until they became close.
-Not long after, Lilagh was added to the pack.
+It wasn’t too long until they became close and not long after, Lilagh was added to the pack.

-On a trip to Ireland in 2002 Dave and Risha met John and Kathleen Kelly at their 350 acre farm in Ballyboughal, Ireland.
-A few months later Lilagh of Nutstown (Lilagh) a shiny black-coated daughter of Blackie and Macushla was Lucy’s “sister” and her best friend.
+On a trip to Ireland in 2002 we met John and Kathleen Kelly at their 350 acre farm in Ballyboughal, Ireland.
+A few months later Lilagh of Nutstown (Lilagh) a shiny black-coated daughter of Blackie and Macushla was living with us, and was Lucy’s “sister” and best friend.
 They loved to run; Lucy in front, Lilagh always chasing her.
-The three girls got along fabulously and loved to play and snuggle with each other day and night.
+All three girls got along fabulously and loved to play and snuggle with each other day and night.